• Skip to primary navigation

 Instructions

-• Gently fold in blueberries taking care so that they don't burst.
+• Transfer your mixture to the large bowl and gently fold in blueberries taking care so that they don't burst.
+Add lemon zest (if using) at this point as well.

-• Gently fold in the yoghurt until the dough comes together.
+• Gently mix in the yogurt until the dough comes together.
 Make sure you don't work it too much though.

 • Sprinkle some flour on your worktop and gently tip the dough out of the bowl.
-Without kneading too much, try and bring it together with your hands to make a shape of rectangle 30cm/12inch long, 9cm/3.5inch wide and roughly 2cm/1inch thick.
+Without kneading too much, try and bring it together with your hands (dough scraper comes really handy here) to make a shape of rectangle 30cm/12inch long, 9cm/3.5inch wide and roughly 2cm/1inch thick.

-• Cut the rectangle into 4 equal size rectangles and then cut each one of them into 2 triangles.
+• Using a knife or a dough scraper cut the long rectangle into 4 equal size squares/rectangles and then cut each one of them into 2 triangles.

-• Prepare the lemon glaze by mixing icing sugar with lemon juice to reach desired consistency and drizzle or spoon over cooled scones.
-Enjoy!
+• Prepare lemon glaze by mixing icing sugar with lemon juice to reach desired consistency and drizzle or spoon over the scones once cool.

 Notes

-• Nutritional information is approximate, per scone and should be treated as a guideline only.
+• Nutritional information is approximate, per scone and should be treated as a rough guideline only.

 • The quantities of icing sugar and lemon juice for lemon glaze in this recipe will give you quite a thick glaze.
 Feel free to play with quantities to achieve different thickness as per your liking.
 Thicker glaze is fine if you'd like to brush or spoon the icing over the entire scone.
 However, if you'd like to drizzle your icing over the scones instead, it will work better with slightly thinner consistency.